The map in its construction, displayed at London Recorders' Day, Natural History Museum, November 2018

 To educate people about the different types of habitat and wildlife designations found in the capital

 Currently, I am visiting as many sites as possible, discovering the Wild Side of London for myself!
 Along the way I've found many surprising places, all with fascinating wildlife and amazing people helping to preserve them.
-On the map, it is only through feedback that I've managed to create three walking routes, adding general information to different sites and creating a code of conduct.
-However, as of January 2020, I have ceased most future developments: this is because an overwhelming majority of feedback is to turn the map into an app, which is what I intend to do!
-I won't reveal its name or the features for now, so watch this space!
+It is only through feedback that I've managed to create three walking routes, adding general information to different sites and creating a code of conduct.
+However, as of January 2020, I have ceased to update the map any further, except for when new sites have been designated.

-NOTE: Yes, it's called 'Nature Reserves of London', but that's only because I decided to stick to the map's original name, instead of going for 'Wildlife Sites of London'.
-Only the sites which have 'nature reserve' in their name are nature reserves, e.g. LNR, NNR, Wildlife Trusts and Other Reserve.
-So in fact, the majority of the sites on the map are not actually nature reserves, but designated sites.
+NOTE: Yes, it's called 'Nature Reserves of London', but that's only because I decided to stick to the map's original name, instead of changing it to 'Wildlife Sites of London'.
+Only the designated sites which have 'nature reserve' in their name are nature reserves, e.g. LNR, NNR and Other Reserve.
+So in fact, the majority of the sites on the map are not actually nature reserves, but designated wildlife sites.

 Wow!
 Just viewed it for the first time.
 Read about it in the Walk Magazine published by the ramblers association of Great Britain.
 Well done!
 Keep up